• Free Tours

 8- Get religious at Gothic churches

-There are 4 main Gothic basilicas in Barcelona and, although recently they have started to charge an entrance fee (funnily called donation), there are certain times when you can visit them for free.
-My advice is to see them all if you have time as each one is very special and has different things to offer.
+There are 4 main Gothic basilicas in Barcelona, and, although recently they have started to charge an entrance fee (funnily called a donation), there are certain times when you can visit them for free.
+My advice is to see them all if you have time, as each one is very special and has different things to offer.

 Cathedral of Barcelona Free entrance times